felix2000jp/clean-architecture-template/README.md

 This template makes use of GitHub actions for its CI/CD pipeline.

-Every commit 1 GitHub app and 1 GitHub workflow, making 7 status checks in total, will run against your changes and only if every check is successful, will you be able to merge your changes.
+Every commit 1 GitHub app and 1 GitHub workflow (with 5 jobs), making 6 status checks in total, will run against your changes and only if every check is successful, will you be able to merge your changes.
 Here is a rundown of those checks.

 ### GitHub Workflow - Build and Test

-This workflow is made of 4 different jobs and its intent is to build and test the application with your changes applied.
+This workflow is made of 5 different jobs and its intent is to build and test the application with your changes applied.

-#### Run code inspection
+#### Build builder image

 This job is the **FIRST** to run on the workflow.

-It runs the cli tool JetBrains ReSharper InspectCode to perform code inspection on the code.
-If any warnings or errors are found the pipeline will be failed.
-In case of failure, you can see what issues were found in the output of the **Check for issues** step.
+It first runs the resharper code inspection tool against the code.
+If no issues were found the job keeps running, else the pipeline fails.
+In case of failure, you can see what issues were found in the output of the **Install and run inspectcode** step.

-#### Build builder image

-This job is dependent on [Run code inspection](#run-code-inspection).

-It builds the builder stage of the docker file and pushes the image (through the push option) and layer cache (through the cache-to option )to the GitHub packages registry, so that they can be used in the following jobs to improve performance.
+It then builds the builder stage of the docker file and pushes the image (through the push option) and layer cache (through the cache-to option) to the GitHub packages registry, so that they can be used in the following jobs to improve performance.

 **NOTE:** Even though we have implemented both a cache (layer caching) and a build context (using already built images),